 - Knowledge of open-source hardware and software solutions and their frameworks, as well as the ability to build attractive products from them, will become a much sought-after personal skill.

-- Due to shared accountability, product liability will become exceedingly complex, and it will be hard to successfully sue for personal damages caused by faulty open-source technologies.
+- Due to shared accountability, product liability will become exceedingly complex, and it will be hard to sue for personal damages caused by faulty open-source technologies successfully.

 - New products’ prices will fall shortly after their introduction, as the competition will quickly develop and sell similar products.

-- The benefits of an open-source economy will become so important that lobbying groups will ensure the weakening of IP protections in technology-driven industries.
+- The benefits of an open-source economy will become so crucial that lobbying groups will ensure the weakening of IP protections in technology-driven industries.

 - The manufacturing industry in developed countries will once again become a central component of national economies.

-- Safety will become a huge issue and standards will be extremely expensive to implement.
+- Safety will become a huge issue, and standards will be costly to implement.
 Modern safety standards will embrace the open-source economy movement with comprehensive safety services, including safety design reviews, approval procedures, and consulting.

 - The pace of innovation will increase significantly.
 Implementing new ideas “here and now” will become a key market driver.
 Because of weak or even non-existent IP protection, vendors will quickly develop and sell new products before the competition can replicate them.
 Time to market will become one of the most important economic aspects.

 - The strategy of successful businesses will shift from technological innovation to implementation and execution.
-While innovation will further outpace the invention, the execution will be by far the most important business skill.
+While innovation will further outpace the invention, the execution will be by far the most critical business skill.